mantidproject/mantid/docs/source/interfaces/Crystal Field Python Interface.rst

 Setting Resolution Model
 ------------------------

-Resolution model here is a way to constrain widths of the peaks to realistic numbers which agree with a measured or calculated instrument resolution function.
+A resolution model is a way to constrain the widths of the peaks to realistic numbers which agree with a measured or calculated instrument resolution function.
 A model is a function that returns a FWHM for a peak centre.
-The Crystal Field python interface defines helper class `ResolutionModel` to help define and set resolution models.
+The Crystal Field python interface defines the helper class `ResolutionModel` to help define and set resolution models.

 To construct an instance of `ResolutionModel` one needs to provide up to four input parameters.
-The first parameter, `model`, is mandatory and can be either of the two
+The first parameter, `model`, is mandatory and can be either of:

 1. A tuple containing two arrays (lists) of real numbers which will be interpreted as tabulated values of the model function.
    The first element of the tuple is a list of increasing values for peak centres, and the second element is a list of corresponding widths.
 Values between the tabulated peak positions will be linearly interpolated.

 2. A python function that takes a :class:`numpy.ndarray` of peak positions and returns a numpy array of widths.